mediacurrent/olas2021/drupal/practices/module-development.md

-The following best practices can guide you in your module development process:
+The following best practices can guide you in your module development process.
+In addition, [Drupal.org has detailed documentation](https://www.drupal.org/docs/creating-custom-modules) on building custom modules.

 # Use the `custom` subdirectory